 There are a lot of games that serve that function, and many of them can be played by children much younger than the ages specified on the box.
 We’ve bought very few new games for Nicholas but mainly tried him on the (entire chest of drawers full of) games we already have.
 They fall into three categories: fully playable, requires hovering, and requires modification.
 Notice I don’t say any of them are unplayable.
 A young child can find a way to play with anything, if you let him!

-Fully Playable Games are the ones Nicholas can play exactly as intended.
-Yeah, he might forget that he’s supposed to hold the cards in his hand such that the other players can’t see them (check out FishPapa’s handy gizmo for holding kids’ cards in secret!), but he learns the rules and follows them without a lot of prompting or mistakes.
+These are games Nicholas can play exactly as intended.
+Yeah, he might forget that he’s supposed to hold the cards in his hand such that the other players can’t see them, but he learns the rules and follows them without a lot of prompting or mistakes.